* S&P 500 on track for best annual gains since 2013

 * Indexes up: Dow 0.21 pct, S&P 0.08 pct, Nasdaq 0.05 pct (Changes comment, updates prices, adds details)

 By Sruthi Shankar

-Dec 28 (Reuters) - Wall Street’s main indexes rose in thin holiday trading on Thursday, helped by gains in technology stocks.
+Dec 28 (Reuters) - Wall Street’s main indexes were slightly higher in late morning trading on Thursday, helped by gains in technology stocks.